+The Offering

+Common stock offered by us

+10,000,000 shares.

+Underwriters' option to purchase additional shares

+We have granted the underwriters a 30-day option to purchase up to 1,500,000 additional shares of our common stock at the public offering price, less underwriting discounts and commissions.

+Common stock to be outstanding after this offering

+45,266,436 shares (or 46,766,436 shares if the underwriters exercise their option to purchase additional shares in full).

+Use of proceeds

+Directed Share Program

-The Offering Common stock offered by us 10,000,000 shares.
-Underwriters' option to purchase additional shares We have granted the underwriters a 30-day option to purchase up to 1,500,000 additional shares of our common stock at the public offering price, less estimated underwriting discounts and commissions.
-Common stock to be outstanding after this offering 45,266,436 shares (or 46,766,436 shares if the underwriters exercise their option to purchase additional shares in full).
-Use of proceeds We estimate that the net proceeds from this offering will be approximately \$214.9 million (or approximately \$247.6 million if the underwriters exercise in full their option to purchase additional shares of common stock), at an assumed public offering price of \$23.50 per share, which is the midpoint of the price range set forth on the cover page of this prospectus, after deducting estimated underwriting discounts and commissions and the estimated offering expenses payable by us.
+The net proceeds from this offering will be approximately \$219.5 million (or approximately \$253.0 million if the underwriters exercise in full their option to purchase additional shares of common stock), at an initial public offering price of \$24.00 per share, after deducting underwriting discounts and commissions and the estimated offering expenses payable by us.
 We anticipate that we will use the net proceeds of this offering to fund ongoing and future clinical trials for OMNI and TearCare, to support the marketing and sales efforts for our products, for research and development and for working capital and general corporate purposes.
-See "Use of Proceeds" beginning on page 89 for additional information.
-Directed Share Program At our request, the underwriters have reserved for sale, at the initial public offering price, up to 5% of the shares offered by this prospectus for sale to certain individuals associated with us through a reserved share program.
+See "Use of Proceeds" beginning on page 88 for additional information.

+At our request, the underwriters have reserved for sale, at the initial public offering price, up to 5% of the shares offered by this prospectus for sale to certain individuals associated with us through a reserved share program.
 If these persons purchase reserved shares, this will reduce the number of shares available for sale to the general public.
 Any reserved shares that are not so purchased will be offered by the underwriters to the general public on the same terms as the other shares offered by this prospectus.
 See "Underwriters-Directed Share Program."

+Risk factors

-Risk factors You should carefully read the "Risk Factors" beginning on page 18 and the other information included in this prospectus for a discussion of factors you should consider carefully before deciding to invest in our common stock.
-Nasdaq Global Select Market symbol "SGHT" The number of shares of our common stock to b be outstanding after this offering is based on 35,266,436 shares of our common stock outstanding as of June 30, 2021 and excludes:
+You should carefully read the "Risk Factors" beginning on page 17 and the other information included in this prospectus for a discussion of factors you should consider carefully before deciding to invest in our common stock.

+Nasdaq Global Select Market symbol

+"SGHT"

+The number of shares of our common stock to be outstanding after this offering is based on 35,266,436 shares of our common stock outstanding as of June 30, 2021 and excludes: